Date:

 Robert John "Matt" Lang

 Other rock icons Lang has worked with include.
 Def Leppard, Foreigner, The Cars. and others.
 He has also produced contemporary pop stars such as Britney Spears, Lady Gaga, and his wife Shanaya Twayne.
-A master of his craft, Lang had a keen sense of the balance of lyricism and audacity: he combined big rock drums, guitars and vocals with an easily digestible pop sensibility, and created a classic for the ages!
+A master of his craft, Lang had a keen sense of the balance between lyricism and audacity: he combined big rock drums, guitars and vocals with an easily digestible pop sensibility, and created a classic for the ages!

 Phil Spector